shubinternet/manager/README.md

 ## Disclaimer

-This document refers to *me* and how *I* comport myself, and not to any specific employer, though I and my team will do best in an environment where I can behave as described below.
+This document refers to *me* and how *I* comport *myself*, and not to any specific employer, though I and my team will do best in an environment where I can behave as described below.

 ## Purpose

+This document is intended to give you an idea for how I prefer to work and lead my teams, and is intended for my employees, prospective employees, and prospective employers.
+It is intended to be a living document, and if you've worked with or for me I encourage your feedback.

 ## TL;DR

+**TODO**

 ## About Me as a Human

+Who I am at work and who I am at home overlap a lot.
+While I like to keep my work and home lives separate, understanding some about who I am as a person is important to understanding who I am as a manager.

 ### What Do I Value?

-- awareness of privilege, especially mine
+- Awareness of privilege, especially mine.
-- acceptance does not require approval
-- mental and physical health are important
-- down time
-- family
+- Mental and physical health.
+Taking time for both is very important, for oneself and the people one cares about.
+- Family.
+Mine is very important to me.
+- I work to live, not live to work.
-- being on time
+- Being on time.
+- Communication and collaboration.
+I'm stubborn and will hold my line a lot of the time, but I believe in finding answers together.
+- Humor.
+The world is a pretty awful place if you let it be, it doesn't need the help.

 ### My Life

+I am married and have one and a half children -- it's complicated -- and two dogs and a cat, and we live in a hundred year old house in Tacoma, WA.
+I love my dirty town and I have trouble thinking of living anywhere else, but I was born in Chicago and grew up in central California, and those both left their marks.
+I read science fiction and fantasy and sometimes weird fiction.
+I play video games sometimes.
+Option paralysis and trouble putting work down mean I don't tinker on the house as much as I would like.

 ### My Personality

-Things that tend to be mostly good:
+Things about me that tend to be mostly good:

+- I like to try to see all sides, though I tend to be pretty confident in mine.
+- I believe that accepting something doesn't mean approving of it.

-Things that tend to be mostly problematic:
+Things about me that tend to be mostly problematic:

 - If I'm not careful, I will overthink things and dig myself into a perfectionist hole.
 - I can let myself get spread too thin.